klabhub/EFMouse/README.md

 If you use EFMouse in your research, please cite: Sanchez-Romero R., Akyuz, S., & Krekelberg, B. (2024).
 EFMouse: a Matlab toolbox to model electric fields in the mouse brain. bioRxiv. https[]()://doi.org/10.1101/2024.07.25.605227

 ## Installation and dependencies
-Requires MATLAB/2023a or later versions
+Requires MATLAB/2023a or later versions, and the Partial Differential Equation Toolbox.

 Clone the repository from github `git clone https://github.com/klabhub/EFMouse.git`

-Analyzing results with reference to the Allen mouse atlas requires the [FSL package](https://fsl.fmrib.ox.ac.uk/fsl/docs/#/) (to apply a transformation to the simulation results that maps them to the Allen atlas).
+Analyzing results with reference to the Allen mouse atlas requires the [FSL package](https://fsl.fmrib.ox.ac.uk/fsl/docs/#/) 6.0.7 or later versions.
+(FSL applies a transformation to the simulation results to map them to the Allen atlas.)

 ## Tutorial
 To get started, open [montage_4x1.mlx](https://github.com/klabhub/EFMouse/blob/main/montage_4x1.mlx) or [montage_1x1.mlx](https://github.com/klabhub/EFMouse/blob/main/montage_1x1.mlx) ini Matlab and follow the compute pipeline, the analysis suggestions,